 This is confusing and surprising for many people because not all fireworks are illegal in California.
 California fireworks laws distinguish between “dangerous” fireworks and “safe and sane” fireworks.

 Dangerous fireworks may only be bought and used by people who hold special fireworks-display licenses.
-But ordinary citizens are allowed to buy safe and sane fireworks between June 28 and July 6--at least under California state law.
+But California state law allows ordinary citizens to buy safe and sane fireworks only between June 28 and July 6.

 The problem is that many California cities have chosen to enact their own stricter rules about fireworks.
 Right now, less than 300 cities or other communities in California permit safe and sane fireworks.
 The rest have chosen to ban them.

 Communities in Los Angeles County that do NOT permit even safe and sane fireworks around the 4th of July include Los Angeles, Beverly Hills, Culver City, Santa Monica, Pasadena and unincorporated Los Angeles County.